 We are going to need to find these three things that need to be entered in the orange boxes:

 - Gravity at my location.
 Visit the below website and enter your information. (http://www.ngs.noaa.gov/TOOLS/Gravity/gravcon.html) The Predicted Gravity value will likely be within ± 5 ppm.
 NOAA will give a value such as 979620.
 We will convert this to 9.79620 m/s^2 – This is required

 - Air Density at your location.
 You can check with your weather service and use an online calculator (https://www.omnicalculator.com/physics/air-density) – This is optional, though recommended, as not knowing could yield higher errors.
 If your temperature is controlled, the values should be within about 3 % per NBS Monograph 133

-- Material Density – What is the material for the weights you are using. - This is optional as handbook values will likely get you closer to ± 10 ppm.
+- Material Density – What is the material for the weights you are using? - This is optional as handbook values will likely get you closer to ± 10 ppm.
 (To determine the actual contribution to uncertainty, it is recommended to run the formula for the highest and the lowest possible value, and use the difference for your measurement uncertainty calculation.

 After the information is entered, then the force values and fitted curve values need to be entered.
 The sheet does everything else.

 Here the sheet is converting everything to mass to show what the mass was when the instrument was calibrated and what would be the required mass at the different locations to generate the same amount of Force.
 However, this is not the total error as it only compares the mass at Morehouse with the mass required to generate the same amount of force at a different location.
 This number is the difference in gravity between the two locations.